 H:

-H-2A program: program that permits employers to apply for nonimmigrant alien workers to perform work of a seasonal or temporary nature.
+H-2A program: A program that permits employers to apply for nonimmigrant alien workers to perform work of a seasonal or temporary nature.
 The program is authorized by the Immigration and Nationality Act, as amended by the Immigration Reform and Control Act of 1986.
 The purpose of the H-2A program is to assure employers an adequate labor force, on the one hand, and to protect the jobs and wages of U.S. workers, on the other.

 Habitat Conservation Plan (HCP): Ensures there is adequate minimizing and mitigating of the effects of an authorized incidental take.
 Incidental take permits are required when nonfederal activities will result in an incidental take of threatened species or endangered species.
 The purpose of the incidental take permit is to authorize the incidental take of a listed species, not to authorize the activities that result in take.